pupil-labs/pupil-docs/src/enrichments/reference-image-mapper.md

 ::: tip
 **Want to know more?**<br>
 Under the hood, the Reference Image Mapper uses a method called Structure from Motion (SfM) to build a model of the environment.
-You can see this by enabling the ‘point cloud’ in your Cloud Project.
+You can see this model as a ‘point cloud’ on the left side video.
 :::

 <style scoped>